 Increased Risk of Financial Crime as Investments Boom

-Investments of over SEK 1,000 billion in the green transformation of the industry in Norrbotten and Västerbotten will involve a range of projects, including new production facilities as well as expansion and rebuilding of existing facilities.
+The increased risk of financial crime as investments boom amidst the investments of over SEK 1,000 billion in the green transformation of the industry in Norrbotten and Västerbotten will involve a range of projects, including new production facilities as well as expansion and rebuilding of existing facilities.

 The infrastructure, energy- and transportation sectors are typically high risk, and the experience in Sweden so far suggests that there is a clear need for more effective systems for risk assessment and due diligence of third parties.
 Louise Brown, Director Financial Crime Prevention, was invited by SVT to comment on the potential risks that current developments can involve.